Selenium vs Protractor

 |Works well with Angular pages too; however page synchronization issues may crop up.||Designed specifically for Angular pages and works with non-angular too without any issues.|

 |Proven, widely used for automation, well extended support and stable API.||New entrée in the market and needs expertise to work with.|

 |Offers comprehensive support for all sorts of testing needs for web applications.||This is just a wrapper developed over WebDriver JS.
 No new verticals for browser automation are developed as such.|

 |Cannot trace and work with angular directives in a code.||Rich in angular specific locator strategy and can work comfortably with locators.|

 On a Final Note

 When you are working on a grid, there is no much difference between Selenium and Protractor.
 All that you need to take care is the configuration and the choice of browser.
 Selenium is widely established and proven one, and Protractor is emerging in the market as of now.
 As such the comparison can be done as we have discussed in this post however, a decision about which tool to choose is based on many factors and a simple judgment can never be made in one word.

 Intrigued to know more about Selenium and Protractor??
-Gain expertise by taking expert training on these ever green and most demanded automated testing tools at Besant Technologies, the expert in IT and software trainings and certifications in Chennai and Bangalore.
-Their expert trainers hail from reputed MNCs and have vast real time experience in working with such tools.
-You are just a call away from their expert counselling team and shaping your career!
+Gain expertise by taking expert training on this evergreen and most demanded automated testing tools at GangBoard, the expert in IT and software training and certifications in Chennai and Bangalore.
+Their expert trainers hail from reputed MNCs and have vast real-time experience in working with such tools.
+You are just a call away from their expert counseling team and shaping your career!
 Go ahead and All the best!!